Areg472/ttrlondon/README.md

 ### This is a replica of a goated game called Ticket to Ride ~~Europe~~ London :D

-its still in workings, but hopefully ill finish it.

 Try it out at https://ttrlondon.aregus.me

 To use this locally you have to download the project and stuff, and do npm install + npm build + npm start.